vrunm/nlp-datasets/README.md

 # NLP Datasets
-Various datasets used for testing
+Various datasets used for testing.